StarManTheGamer/poly-newdocs/docs/objects/effects/PointLight.md

 # PointLight

-PointLight is a source of light that can be placed in the world.
+:polytoria-PointLight: PointLight is a source of light that can be placed in the world.

 {{ inherits("DynamicInstance") }}